|Dates / Deadlines:|

-During the semester, the Program director will organize 2 excursions outside of Paris.
+During the semester, the Program director will organize 2 reduced-cost excursions outside of Paris.
 These destinations vary by semester but examples include the Loire Valley, Normandy, and Champagne.
 In addition, there are 3 local excursions organized.
 These include excursions to Opera, Ballet, and Theatre performances.

-Also included in the program are airport pick-up, in-country orientation, instruction, evaluation, advising and student services by our Paris director.
+Included in the program are airport pick-up, in-country orientation, instruction, evaluation, advising and student services by our Paris director.